mrphysics-bonn/spiral-3Dream/README.md

 # Spiral 3DREAM sequence and reconstruction

-This repository contains files to reproduce results from the 2022 ISMRM abstract #219 "Spiral 3DREAM sequence for fast whole-brain B1 Mapping"
+This repository contains files to reproduce results from the 2022 ISMRM abstract "Spiral 3DREAM sequence for fast whole-brain B1 Mapping" (Program Number 1612).

 ## Overview